mikeal-12/mikeal-12/README.md

 # Hi, I'm Isaac

-I am a passionate and motivated entry-level cybersecurity professional with a strong foundation in securing digital systems and protecting sensitive information.
+I am a passionate and motivated individual seeking an entry-level Cyber Security position to contribute to organizational security through effective risk management, incident response, and proactive threat detection.
 I am committed to continuous learning and staying up-to-date with the latest cybersecurity trends and technologies.

 ## Certifications